farzan2404/Assist-Needy/README.md

-# Payment Gateway Integration
+# Assist-Needy

-Payment Gateway Integration for Donating specific amount of Money directly to the Needed one.
+Assist-Needy is a donation-based website, using payment gateway integration for Donating specific amount of Money directly to the Needed one.
 Payment gateway integration, Razorpay is used.